maihuuloi/tutuka_reconciliation/Readme.md

  - *Matching percentage*: to indicate how many percent the 2 records matched, this number compute base on a pass rule
 ## Process flow
  1. Parse 2 source file into records
  2. Use strategy for finding matching, unmatched, and suggested records.
-Currently, 2 strategy are available:
+    2.1 Currently, 2 strategy are available:
+    - Index column strategy: provide a column name to be indexed, an index (multi value map) of the second source is created for searching.
+    Walk through each record in the first source, use index to find and compute best matching record in second source, the matching record will be removed from the second source list.
-    2.1 Use index column strategy: create an index (multi value map) for one source for searching, and walk through each record in the other source, search against the index, then compute matching 2.2 Use exhaustion strategy: walk through each record in one source and find matching record in the other source
+    - Exhaustion strategy: walk through each record in first source and find matching record in the second source, the matching record will be removed from the second source list.
+    2.2 empty is considered as a value, that means if both record have empty on a field, they are considered as matched on that field

  3. Return list of matching result.
 Each of matching result will contain 2 record of two source and a matching percentage
     - 100% is perfect match
     - 0% is unmatched